Acumane/Jotdoc/README.md

 - [**replace**](@jotdoc/replace)⠀⠀⠀⠀ ⠀⠀⠀Inline pattern substitutions
 </td></tr></table>

 ⠀—and more are on the way!
-See [PLANS.md](PLANS.md) for what's to come (still workshopping)
+See [PLANS](PLANS.md) for what's to come (still workshopping)
 ### Support
+<table><tr><td>

 - [**vscode**](support/vscode)
-  Extension imports Jotdoc plugins, contributes styles and syntax grammars, and exposes plugin options in settings
+  Extension imports Jotdoc plugins, contributes styles and syntax grammars, ㅤ and exposes plugin options in settings
+</td></tr></table>

 ## 🔧 Setup
+This monorepo contains all Jotdoc plugins, documentation, and supporting extensions.
+It uses [pnpm workspaces](https://pnpm.io/workspaces)